 Snopes states that the first American history of burying a St. Joseph statue was in 1979 and became popular in the 1990s.
 I always thought the statue was buried upside down and never realized that there are specific places to bury it, although there are several locations, so which of these is correct?

 There is also a divide between leaving it buried or digging it up.
 Some feel it must be dug up and displayed in the new homeowner's house.
 Others feel that it can be left in the ground to protect the property for the new owner, but others feel that leaving it buried will cause the property to continue to change owners.

 I've never suggested to my seller clients to do this, but over the years I think a few have.
 Personally, I don't know if I believe it was St. Joseph that caused the sale, but if sellers want to give the statue the credit, so be it.

-My husband Jimmy Herter is a true believer and just buried a St. Joe statue at his newest listing.
+My husband Jimmy Herter is a true believer and just buried a St. Joseph statue at his newest listing.
 You can purchase these kits online and some Ace Hardware stores might stock them.

 When the Scottsdale real estate market is slow, sellers need all the help they can get - although I still recommend pricing your property correctly for its current condition and market.
 If you do that, I don't think you'll need to purchase a statue.